 The Guardian took the guest slant speaking to a man who became known as ‘the most hated person in Britain’ and considering how much damage some Tory MPs have done to the sick and disabled that takes some effort.
 Following Dwayne Davison’s appearance ‘he struggled for work and was mocked in the street as a result, and tried to kill himself after sustained public shaming’ the noted while the BBC News Channel spoke to Babette Lucas-Marriott who was in The Jeremy Kyle Show audience for the episode concerning the suicide victim.
 She told the Beeb the show was ‘uncomfortable viewing’.
 Arguably to anyone with any compassion it had been uncomfortable viewing for the past fourteen years…

-However fans of the show have demanded its return, with former regular guest protesting outside the studios that their gravy train has come to an end.
+However fans of the show have demanded its return, with former regular guests protesting outside the studios that their gravy train has come to an end.
 The freebie nights in fancy hotels are over.
 Kyle however is reported to be walking away with a three-million quid payoff.

 “I tried to hold Jeremy Kyle show to account and I failed.
 I witnessed it endangering life of vulnerable mentally ill young man.
 And now a guest is dead.
 This is sanctioned abuse & bullying that’s been in plain sight for years.” – journalist Carole Cadwalladr